-We coordinate the Rural Vocational Placement process – the only centralised list of rural hospital vacancies in the state.
+We coordinate the Rural and Remote Jobs List – the only centralised list of rural and remote vacancies in the state.

-Take a look at some of the vocational training opportunities our trainees are currently pursuing.
+Take a look at the rural and remote employment opportunities our trainees and Fellows are currently pursuing.

 Majad Page | Mt Isa